Fowell Buxton: Early life

 In 1808, Buxton's Hanbury connections led to an appointment to work at the brewery of Truman, Hanbury & Company, in Brick Lane, Spitalfields, London.
 In 1811 he was made a partner in the business, renamed Truman, Hanbury, Buxton & Co, and later its sole owner.

 Although he was a member of the Church of England, Buxton attended Quaker meetings with some of the Gurneys, and so became involved in the social reform movement, in which Friends were prominent.
 He helped to raise money for the weavers of London, who were being forced into poverty by the factory system.
 He provided financial support for Elizabeth Fry's prison reform work and joined her Association for the Improvement of the Female Prisoners in Newgate.

 Buxton was elected to Parliament for Weymouth and Melcombe Regis in 1818.
-As an MP he worked for changes in prison conditions and criminal law and for the abolition of slavery, in which he was helped by his sister-in-law Louisa Gurney Hoare.
+As an MP, he worked for changes in prison conditions and criminal law and for the abolition of slavery, in which he was helped by his sister-in-law Louisa Gurney Hoare.
 He also opposed capital punishment and pushed for its abolition.
-Although he never accomplished that, he worked to restrict the crimes for which capital punishment could be meeted, whose number eventually fell from more than 200 to eight (8).
+Although he never accomplished that, he worked to restrict the crimes for which capital punishment could be meted, whose number eventually fell from more than 200 to eight (8).
 Other moves for which Buxton argued were the suppression of lotteries and abolition of suttee, the practice of burning widows in India.

 Thomas and Hannah Buxton had eight children, but four died of whooping cough over a five-week period around April 1820.
 Another died of consumption some time later.
 Hannah would send boxes of toys to the missionary Anna Hinderer in Nigeria in 1855.
 By 1866, her grandchildren were parcelling them up.